pavithraes/xprof/docs/trace_viewer.md

 Trace Viewer provides several tools and methods for navigating and examining the
 timeline:

-*   Navigation: You can use the following keyboard shortcuts:
+*   Navigation: After clicking an event in the timeline, you can use the following keyboard shortcuts:
     *   **W:** Zoom in.
     *   **S:** Zoom out.
     *   **A:** Pan left.
     *   **D:** Pan right.
-*   Tool selector: You can click a tool in the tool selector or use the corresponding keyboard shortcut:
+*   Tool selector: A floating tool selector contains tools you can use by clicking on corresponding icons, or by using the corresponding keyboard
+    shortcuts:
     *   **Selection Tool (1 or !):** Click an event to select it and view its details in the Details pane.
 Select multiple events via ctrl+click to see a summary.